-Data breach at software provider to local governments
+Breach at software provider to local governments, schools

 In ransomware attacks, criminals are increasingly breaking into company and government networks and siphoning out data before scrambling them with encrypted programs and demanding payouts.
 They threaten to make the stolen data public if the victim doesn’t pay up.

 Texas has seen a series of these attacks over the last two years.
 The victims have included parts of the state court system and the state transportation department this year, and more than 20 local governments last summer.

-The Texas Department of Information Resources did not immediately respond to a request for comment.
+Brett Callow, an analyst with the cybersecurity firm Emsisoft, said Tyler may have been breached with the same ransomware that attacked the Texas Department of Transportation, based on an encrypted file uploaded to the Google-owned malware identification service VirusTotal in June that included ‘tylertech’ in the file name.

 Bajak reported from Boston.